awsdocs/amazon-rds-user-guide/doc_source/USER.SQLServer.AddlFeat.TransactionLogAccess.md

 If your DB instance has storage encryption enabled , the AWS KMS \(KMS\) actions and key must be provided in the IAM role provided in the native backup and restore option group\.

   Optionally, if you intend to use the `rds_restore_log` stored procedure to perform point in time database restores, we recommend using the same Amazon S3 path for the native backup and restore option group and access to transaction log backups\.
 This method ensures that when Amazon RDS assumes the role from the option group to perform the restore log functions, it has access to retrieve transaction log backups from the same Amazon S3 path\.
++  If the DB instance is encrypted, regardless of encryption type \(AWS managed key or Customer managed key\), you must provide a Customer managed KMS key in the IAM role and in the `rds_tlog_backup_copy_to_S3` stored procedure\.

 ## Limitations and recommendations<a name="USER.SQLServer.AddlFeat.TransactionLogAccess.Limitations"></a>